Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 This allows the use of the Traces code in as wide a variety of software projects as possible, while still maintaining copyleft on this code.

-Being triple-licensed means that someone (the licensee) who modifies and/or distributes it can choose which of the available sets of licence terms he is operating under.
+Being triple-licensed means that someone (the licensee) who modifies and/or distributes it can choose which of the available sets of licence terms he/she is operating under.

-We hope that enhancements will be back-contributed (ex: thanks to merge requests), so that everyone will be able to benefit from them.
+We hope that enhancements will be back-contributed (ex: thanks to pull requests), so that everyone will be able to benefit from them.